Get Moshi

 FAQ

-Can I use Claude Code on my iPhone?
 Yes, but indirectly.
 Claude Code runs on a server; you connect via terminal.
 The experience depends entirely on your terminal app's connection stability and input methods.

-Is mosh really necessary?
 For mobile connections, yes.
 SSH over cellular or switching networks is unreliable. mosh was specifically designed for intermittent connectivity.

-What about battery life? mosh is efficient—it only sends screen diffs, not full redraws.
+mosh is efficient—it only sends screen diffs, not full redraws.
 Blink and Moshi both handle backgrounding well without excessive battery drain.

-Can I use a Bluetooth keyboard?
 All these apps support external keyboards.
 This significantly improves the coding experience, but you'll still want voice input for quick approvals when mobile.

 Conclusion